How to use the verb tell correctly βœ…

 9. She wanted to tell her boss about the ongoing issues in the staffroom, but she decided to _________________________as she thought it wouldn’t be worth the trouble it could cause.

-You can get my contact information from the contact page of this website or connect with me on social media for the answers and explanations to this quiz πŸ“
+You can get my contact information by clicking on the ➑️ contact page of this website or connect with me on social media for the answers and explanations to this quiz πŸ“

 Idioms and expressions with parts of the body πŸ‘£